HTML5 Live Video Streaming via WebSockets

 Listening for MPEG Stream on http://127.0.0.1:8082/<secret>/<width>/<height> Awaiting WebSocket connections on ws://127.0.0.1:8084/

-With the server started, you can now start ffmpeg and point it to the domain and port where it is running:
+With the nodejs script started on the server, you can now start ffmpeg on the local machine and point it to the domain and port where the nodejs script is running:

 ffmpeg -s 640x480 -f video4linux2 -i /dev/video0 -f mpeg1video \ -b 800k -r 30 http://example.com:8082/yourpassword/640/480/